xavier-tobin/BundledUI/README.md

 Bundled Notes.
 It abstracts away almost all fiddling with padding, margin, and modifiers, as well as supporting "Tone", orientation, clicks, enabled/selected states, and focus.

-Though you can use the base `Section` directly (and make your own `Section` widgets), BundledUI includes a number of `Section` components that are commonly used in Bundled Notes:
+Though you can use the base `Section` directly, BundledUI includes a number of `Section` components that are commonly used in Bundled Notes:

 - `SectionTextInput` - A `Section` for entering text